 Network operators will provide final link to the subscriber for the purpose of delivering value added service to the end user.
-The operators will not be allowed to host or distribute VAS to its subscribers directly.
+The operators will not be allowed to host or distribute VAS to their subscribers directly.

 An aggregator will primarily provide a concentration point to limit the number of devices that will be directly connected to the operators.
 It will eliminate the need for a Content Service Provider to maintain multiple physical connections to each network operator.
-It will either not be allowed to host, or distribute contents and applications, nor have access to the information passing through it or perform any data level processing.
+It will neither be allowed to host or distribute contents and applications, nor will it have access to the information passing through it or perform any data level processing.

 Content and applications service providers (present VAS licensees) are the only players that will be allowed to pool, host and distribute content and applications using their own in-house software and hardware platforms.
-They will have direct logical links to operators network.
 They will not be physically linked directly to the operators, but will have to go through aggregators.